 The best scene in this rage moment is when he charges into the cuckoo box of Mephisto where Amaimon was pulled into, cutting it—along with the demon—completely in half.

-In the early season of the series Tokyo Ghoul, Ken Kaneki is a cool guy with a calm and timid personality.
-His calmness goes off after Yakumo Oomori ("Jason") tortures him physically, mentally, and emotionally.
+In the early parts of Tokyo Ghoul, Ken Kaneki is a cool guy with a calm and timid personality.
+His calmness is broken after Yakumo Oomori ("Jason") tortures him physically, mentally, and emotionally.

 A more badass and wilder Ken is seen with his centipede-like kagune during the raid in the mansion of Akihiro Kanou.